swordzlim/DCore/README.md

 * Peeling: the state-of-the-art sequential D-core decomposition algorithm;
 * AC: the distributed anchored coreness-based D-core decomposition algorithm, and we parallelize it by using multi-threads;
 * SC: the state-of-the-art distributed skyline coreness-based D-core decomposition algorithm, and we parallelize it by using multi-threads;
-* PDC: our proposed parallel D-core decomposition algorithm, which is depicted in Algorithm 3;
+* ParPeel: our proposed parallel D-core decomposition algorithm, which is depicted in Algorithm 3;
-* PDC+: our proposed parallel D-core decomposition algorithm in Algorithm 3 with shell-based pruning strategy in Section 5.1;
+* ParPeel+: our proposed parallel D-core decomposition algorithm in Algorithm 3 with shell-based pruning strategy in Section 5.1;
-* Fast-PDC: our proposed parallel D-core decomposition algorithm, listed in Algorithm 5.
+* Shell-PDC: our proposed parallel D-core decomposition algorithm, listed in Algorithm 5.

 # Compiling and Running